Why It Works

 1/4 cup water

-Line 8x8-inch square baking pan with aluminum foil, leaving 2-inch overhand on two sides.
+Line an 8-by 8-inch square baking pan with aluminum foil, leaving a 2-inch overhang on two sides.
 Line pan again with parchment paper, leaving overhang on alternate sides from foil.
 Lightly oil parchment or spray with nonstick cooking spray.
 Set aside.

-Combine heavy cream, butter, sea salt, and maple extract (if using) in small saucepan and bring to a boil.
+Combine heavy cream, butter, sea salt, and maple extract (if using) in a small saucepan and bring to a boil.
 Immediately remove saucepan from heat and set aside.

-Combine sugar, maple syrup, corn syrup, and water in large saucepan.
+Combine sugar, maple syrup, corn syrup, and water in a large saucepan.
 Bring to a boil over medium heat, stirring until sugar dissolves.
-Boil without stirring, swirling pan occasionally, until mixture has gone from light to dark amber, about 6 minutes.
+Boil without stirring, swirling pan occasionally until mixture has gone from light to dark amber, about 6 minutes.

 Carefully pour cream mixture into sugar mixture.
 It will bubble vigorously.
-Reduce heat to medium-low and simmer until candy thermometer registers 248°F (120°C).
+Reduce heat to medium-low and simmer until a candy thermometer registers 248°F (120°C).
 Pour caramel into prepared pan.
 Allow caramel to cool for at least 3 hours.
 Cut caramel into 1-inch pieces using kitchen shears and wrap pieces in wax paper.
 Caramels will keep for at least a week stored in an airtight container at room temperature, and even longer in refrigerator.